-January 18, 2021 – Because of Martin Luther King Day, the office will be closed on Monday, 1/18/21.
+Monday, February 15, 2021 the office will be closed to observe President’s Day.
 If you need to schedule a ride for Monday, please call by Noon on Friday.
 We will not be able to provide same day service that day.

 As of Monday, May 17, 2021, All Fixed Routes are running on their Pre-COVID schedule; Monday through Saturday.
 We appreciate your patience and look forward to continuing to serve the public!
 If you have any questions, please call the office at (509) 557-6177.

 On June 23rd, Governor Jay Inslee and Secretary of Health John Wiesman announced a statewide mandatory face covering order that will take effect Friday, June 26.
 TranGO will begin requiring face masks be worn by passengers when boarding and during their rides effective June 26th.

 TranGO Modifies Fixed Route Service In Response to COVID-19